iainashmore/omniverse-devapp-extension/README.md

 .\repo.bat launch
 ```

-## How this extension built from the official template
+## How this extension was built from the official template

 ```sh
 .\repo.bat template new